posobin/advancedDS/README.md

 Location: 963 Schermerhorn Hall Extension.

 The course will cover data structures in 4 main themes: Integers, Geometry, Graphs and Strings (information retrieval).
 We will spend time on both upper and lower bounds in various memory models.

+## Assignments
+Submit to CourseWorks.
+1. [First homework](./advancedDS_hw1.pdf), due February 21st (Thursday) at 6pm.

 ## Syllabus:
 1. Introduction (Motivation, DS and memory models, static/dynamic, performance guarantees).